menu

 Sign up with your email

-The following analysis covers the 2024 AGM proxy season across all FTSE 100 issuers considering the index composition up to September 2024 with an annual meeting date between 1 January and 31 July 2024.*
+The following analysis covers the 2024 AGM proxy season across all FTSE 100 issuers, considering the index composition up to September 2024 with an annual meeting date between 1 January and 31 July 2024 (UK 2024 data provided by Diligent).

 Average Vote Turnout

-Although slightly up on 2023, the average 2024 turnout retained its level of approximately 74% for the fourth year in a row.
+Although slightly up on 2023, the average 2024 turnout retained its level of approximately 74% for the fourth year.

 Physical/Hybrid

 As of April 2024, 60% of FTSE 350 companies who issued their AGM notices had opted for an entirely physical meeting without any form of electronic engagement.
 Hybrid meetings were the next most common form (22%).
-Fully virtual meetings were rare, with only 1 company choosing to adopt such, as they did in 2023.
+Entirely virtual meetings were rare, with only one company choosing to adopt this option.
 White & Case noted “a new trend” for ‘digitally-enabled AGMs’ held under ‘studio conditions’, where meetings are held at a physical place, but shareholders are strongly ‘advised to’ attend remotely.

 • Simplified listing process